jmcnally17/tictactoe-php/README.md

 ## Getting Started

-You will need to have PHP installed on your computer for this program to run.
-This can be done using Homebrew (which can be installed on MacOS using the instructions found [here](https://brew.sh/)) by entering:
+This program uses Composer as a package manager.
+So, if you haven't already, install it via Homebrew by entering

 ```
-brew install php
+brew install composer
 ```

 into your terminal.
+This will also install PHP for you.
+Homebrew can be installed on MacOS using the instructions found [here](https://brew.sh/).

 ## How To Use

 Simply run

 ```
-php tictactoe.php
+composer play
 ```

-while in the [src](https://github.com/jmcnally17/tictactoe-php/tree/main/src) folder.
+into your terminal.